1. Register with Stirling Ackroyd to be the first to see properties as they come to the market

 On occasions where multiple offers exist, sellers/agents may require buyers to present these in writing, sometimes known as sealed bids.
 Should this happen, it is important to confirm all facts surrounding your offer, as the offer amount may not necessarily be the overriding factor, especially if identical/near offers are received.

-When all the legal work has been carried out, you are ready to exchange contracts and a non-refundable deposit (usually 10% of the purchase price) is required by your solicitor/conveyancer.
+When all the legal work has been carried out, you are ready to exchange contracts and a non-refundable deposit is required by your solicitor/conveyancer.

 Contracts can now be signed and exchanged at which point both parties are legally bound to complete the transaction.
 Completion dates will need to be agreed and are normally around two weeks after exchange.